Fasuy-git/SESM6047/lecture_2/lecture_2.typ

   V = - mat(delim: "{", R, F_1, F_2)_(1 times 3) vec(q_1, q_2, q_3)_(3 times 1) = -{F}_(1 times 3)^T {q}_(3 times 1)
 $<2-potential-energy>

 Note that *@2-potential-energy* is still a scalar value which makes sense as $V$ is an energy.
-At this point the PMTPE condition can be applied, $(diff Pi(q_i)) / (diff q_i)$, to obtain a solution.
+At this point the PMTPE condition can be applied, $(partial Pi(q_i)) / (partial q_i)$, to obtain a solution.
 Alternatively, the *governing equation of equilibrium* can be applied the system to obtain a solution, shown in *@2-governing-eq-equilibrium*.

 $
   [K]{q} = {F} quad arrow.r quad mat(k_1, -k_1, 0; -k_1, k_1 + k_2, -k_2; 0, -k_2, k_2)_(3 times 3)vec(q_1, q_2, q_3)_(3 times 1) = vec(R, F_1, F_2)_(3 times 1)